modelica/newsletter/_2019-02/LetterFromTheBoard.md

   * FMI (Functional Mock-Up Interface)

+  * eFMI (FMI for embedded systems; currently under development)

   * DCP (Distributed Co-Simulation Protocol), including plug-fest for DCP where tools supporting the DCP standard are cross-checked with regards to DCP compatibility.

   * SSP (System Structure and Parameterization)

+  Furthermore, the Modelica Association plans to establish an **Industrial Advisory Board**.
+  The goal is to get more feedback and input from industry and align standardization activities with their needs.
+The “entrance barrier” for participation in this board shall be lower than for full membership in the Modelica Association (for example, no Contributor License Agreement (CLA) required, which has been created for contributors to MA standards).
+Interested company representatives are welcome to join the Kick-off-Meeting on Oct.
+1, 2019, 9:00-10:30 (select during event registration) and/or send an email to Modelica board board@modelica.org.

-  For more details see the [agenda and schedule](https://modelica.github.io/Symposium2019/meetings.html).
+  For more details on the Modelica Association meetings see the [agenda and schedule](https://modelica.github.io/Symposium2019/meetings.html).
 Feel free to attend, but [registration](https://www.eventbrite.com/e/jubilee-symposium-future-directions-of-system-modeling-and-simulation-registration-63187850562) is required.

 The **FMI** group is heavily working on the next version of the FMI standard.
 In case you are interested about the status, you may have a look at the [FMI 3.0 development version](https://fmi-standard.org/docs/3.0-dev/).
 The tool support from FMI is still growing.
 On the [FMI tools page](https://fmi-standard.org/tools/) now more than 130 tools are listed.

-The **Second American Modelica Conference** will take place March 23-25, 2020 at the University of Colorado (Boulder).
+The **Second American Modelica Conference** will take place March 23-25, 2020 at the University of Colorado (Boulder, U.S.A).
 The conference is jointly organized by [NAMUG](https://namug.org/) and the Modelica Association.
-More information will soon be distributed.
+The submission deadline for full paper proposals is October 1, 2019 and for presentation-only contributions December 1, 2019.
+For an overview of this event, see [this newsletter article](amc2020.htm), and for more details, see the [Conference web page](https://modelica.org/events/modelica2020Americas).

-The **9th International Workshop on Equation-Based Object-Oriented Modeling Languages and Tools (EOOLT 2019)** takes place on [November 5 in Berlin](http://eoolt.org/2019/).
+The **9th International Workshop on Equation-Based Object-Oriented Modeling Languages and Tools** ([EOOLT 2019](http://eoolt.org/2019/)) takes place on November 5 in Berlin.
 The submission deadline for paper proposals is August 5, 2019.
 All accepted papers will be published in the Scopus-indexed [ACM Digital Library](https://dl.acm.org/)

 If you have interesting news for the Modelica, FMI, SSP and DCP communities, please follow the [submission guidelines](https://newsletter.modelica.org/submission-guidelines.html).